glasgow-ipl/newcwv-nossdav2022/README.md

 3. Log into the virtual machine using `vagrant ssh`
 4. Navigate to the shared directory `cd /vagrant/`

-From there you can use:
+From there you can use `make all` -> To build all dependencies and reproduce the paper, or you can run any of the following commands to carry out individual build steps:

 1. `make stage1-mpd-ietf` -> To build the different video encodings required to carry out the simulations
 2. `make stage2-logs` -> To produce the data used in this paper _Note: This will execute all previous stages_